GTANAdam/fontawesome-autogen/README.md

 <fa icon="far-video" />
 ```

-There's also support for duotone's primary and secondary color attributes, in example:
+There's also support for duotone's primary and secondary color attributes, for example:
 ``` html
 <fa icon="fad-video" primaryColor="red" secondaryColor="white" />
 ```

-You can also use the advanced attributes, as you would normally with vue-fontawesome, in example:
+You can also use the advanced attributes, as you would normally with vue-fontawesome, for example:
 ``` html
 <fa icon="fas-check" transform="shrink-6" :style="{ color: 'white' }" />
 ```